kiwi0fruit/misc/src/socionics-jat/reddit2.md

 Don't mix Si that is MBTI function with Si' that is Jung-Augustinavichiute-Talanov cognitive function.
 Asterisks are added for this purpose.

-## 2. Aspects as basis in classical Socionics vs. JAT cognitive functions as a basis in JAT personality model
+## 2. Aspects as basis in classical Socionics vs. JAT cognitive functions as a basis in JATS

-Unlike classical Socionics, in which the basic concept is the aspect of information, the basic concept in JAT personality model is the reference type.
+Unlike classical Socionics, in which the basic concept is the aspect of information, the basic concept in JATS is the reference type.
 In my vision the reference types are characterized by the properties of their Jung cognitive functions.
 So the basic concepts are actually the Jung cognitive functions which in turn are characterized by the yet unknown neurophysiological mechanisms in the brain and a person’s life experience.

 Thus, the ***information aspect*** is something that JAT ***cognitive function uses*** and ***pays attention to***.
 And the information metabolism is merely interactions between different cognitive functions of the individual or interactions of any cognitive functions of different persons (but it’s easier to track down interactions of the same cognitive functions when we investigate interactions between people).

-## 3. Types in classical Socionics vs. reference types in JAT personality model
+## 3. Types in classical Socionics vs. reference types in JATS

-There are 16 reference types in Jung-Augustinavichiute-Talanov personality model (JAT personality model) that is one of the branches of Socionics.
-This model is actually more like a trait model (like Big Five) not a type theory. *Victor Talanov himself isn’t affiliated with this article as his publications are in Russian language only*.
+There are 16 reference types in Jung-Augustinavichiute-Talanov Socionics (JATS) that is one of the branches of Socionics.
+JATS is actually more like a trait model (like Big Five) not a type theory. *Victor Talanov himself isn’t affiliated with this article as his publications are in Russian language only*.
 But this article summarises some of his ideas.

-***Each particular person does not belong to the one of reference types*** in JAT personality model.
+***Each particular person does not belong to the one of reference types*** in JATS.
 But instead the similarity between the person and all 16 reference types is evaluated (using questionnaire).
 So we move from determining of the person’s type to the measuring Jung cognitive functions using similarity to reference types.
 This procedure is described in more details in works of Talanov [sociotoday.narod.ru/index1.html](http://sociotoday.narod.ru/index1.html)

 This approach is also useful in determining of 1-3 closest reference types without questionnaire (using observations only).
 In this case the reference types are simply socionics types weighted with degrees of likeness.
 And even in this case the properties of Jung cognitive functions can be roughly determined using the Model A and weighted averaging of functions properties for all reference types found.